ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

    * Control: Git is the system and processes that controls creating new versions.
 It also manages multiple people collaborating on those files.

 2. Why Git?
    * There are other version control systems.
-Git is the most popular, and an industry standard.
+Git is the most popular and an industry standard.
    * It has some advantages over a centralized system, that has a single copy of the code:
        * It's quick to take action on your own copy
-       * It works locally and offline
+       * It works locally, on your own computer, and offline
-       * It makes having multiple branches, parallel world of code, easier
+       * It makes having multiple branches, parallel worlds of code, easier

-3. What is GitHub and why GitHub?
-(Show and describe)
+3. Git Gotchyas
+   * Git can mean several things - the name of the source control technology, the functionality built into VS Code, the file formats and protocols that underlies the system.
+   * It’s both powerful (because it’s open-ended), plentiful (b/c it’s open source), and sometimes hard to use (because it’s open-ended).
+   * It takes practice, it's a learned skill, it's not intuitive - ask your coaches about their Git disasters, everyone has a story.

+4. Tool Tour [TO DO describe how they come together and how the tour works]
+   * *All pre-installed?*
+   * Git - installing Git makes it available for use on your computer, with your local file system, and the developer tools
+   * Git in VS Code - supports Git out of the box, Git commands, and source control tab in the Explorer
+   * GitHub -  a website for remote repositories, it also has features for managing projects like issues, access and permission control
       * GitHub is were projects live.
-Individuals and organizations use GitHib.
+Individuals and organizations, companies, schools, clubs..., use GitHib.
       * Files for a project are stored in a repository (repo).
 Each repo has its own URL.
       * GitHub repos can be public and open to contributions from anyone - open source software (OSS).
       * GitHub repos can be can be private, with access restricted to a an individual, few people, or an organization.
       * GitHub is the largest community world wide community developers and widely used in the industry.

-4. Git Gotchyas
-   * Git can mean several things - the name of the source control technology, the functionality built into VS Code, the file formats and protocols that underlies the system.
-   * It’s both powerful (because it’s open-ended), plentiful (b/c it’s open source), and sometimes hard to use (because it’s open-ended).
-   * It takes practice, it's a learned skill, it's not intuitive - ask your coaches about their Git disasters, everyone has a story.

-5. Tool Tour [TO DO describe how they come together and how the tour works]
-   * *All pre-installed?*
-   * Git
-   * Git in VS Code
-   * GitHub
-   * Source tree
+   * Source tree - an application for visualizing Git, see branches and changes
+      * You can take many of the same actions from VS Code and SourceTree, try both and figure out what works for you

+---
-6. **Demo** - local work flow in VS Code
+5. **Demo** - local work flow in VS Code
 Instructor demos the basic local workflow and then NTs will follow on their own.
    * `git init` - command to create a new repo
      * Create a new directory, folder, or choose an existing one